vikashperiasamy/Power_Bi_Dashboard_for_Supply_Chain_Data/README.md

 **1. Sales** (excluding cancelled deliveries):

-a) "Latin America" (~30.0%) and "Europe" (~27.6%) make up the majority of sales by delivery region, with "Standard Class" (~59.8%) as a shipping mode accounting for the majority of shipments by sales.
+a) "Latin America" (~30.0%) and "Europe" (~28.0%) make up the majority of sales by delivery region, with "Standard Class" (~59.8%) as a shipping mode accounting for the majority of shipments by sales.

-b) With regards to product category type, "Fishing" ($5.4 million in total sales) is a clear leader with the next highest category type "Cleats" bringing in ~$3.4 million.
+b) With regards to product category type, "Fishing" (~$5.4 million in total sales) is a clear leader with the next highest category type "Cleats" bringing in ~$3.4 million.

-c) Sales for the top 10 product category types are mostly evenly distributed with regards to delivery region and shipping mode.
+c) Individual sales for the top 10 product category types are mostly evenly distributed with regards to both delivery region and shipping mode, with no outliers from total sales distributions.

 ![](https://github.com/vikashperiasamy/Power_Bi_Dashboard_for_Supply_Chain_Data/blob/main/Sales%20evenly%20distributed.gif)